Hometown tax

-The hometown tax (ふるさと納税, furusato nōzei) is a system in Japan that allows taxpayers who live in urban areas to contribute to rural areas in return for a credit from income tax and residence tax.
+The hometown tax (ふるさと納税, furusato nōzei) is a system in Japan that allows taxpayers who live in urban areas to contribute to rural areas in return for a tax credit from income tax and residence tax.
 Its creation was announced by the Minister for Internal Affairs and Communications Yoshihide Suga under Prime Minister Shinzo Abe in 2007.
-On July 5, 2014, Abe's then chief cabinet secretary Suga announced that they had established the preparatory office for the “local headquarters”.
+In July 2014, Abe's then chief cabinet secretary Suga announced that they had established the preparatory office for the “local headquarters”.

-The local headquarters was established to help increase the number of children, especially in rural areas, and to promote development of self-governing bodies.
+The local headquarters was established to help increase the number of children, especially in rural areas, and to promote the development of self-governing bodies.
 Promoting “hometown tax” is included in these activities.

 History

 In the spring of 2008 the "Hometown tax" law was legislated in Japan.

 Function

-Taxpayers who contribute more than 2000 yen can have their income tax and residence tax reduced.
-The amount deducted is the taxpayer's entire contribution minus 2000 yen and set amount.
+Taxpayers who contribute more than 2,000 yen can have their income tax and residence tax reduced.
+The amount deducted is the taxpayer's entire contribution minus 2,000 yen and set amount.
 To receive the subtraction, the taxpayer files a final tax return.
-Many young people move to urban areas, leaving fewer people to pay rural taxes.
+The reasoning is that many young people move to urban areas, leaving fewer people to pay rural taxes.
 Taxpayers choose the receiving jurisdiction.